dsvensson/sparsnas-rs/README.md

 Work in progress, should be configurable, and perhaps turned into a library and another application would do the actual work of storing the data in for example Influx DB.
-Currently CRC check doesn't pass in the cc1101 crate, should be fixed too.
+Currently CRC check doesn't pass in the [cc1101 crate][2], should be fixed too.
 I'm fairly new with Rust, so all help, nags, recommendations appreciated.

 ## Screenshot